 - at least one RE for a PDCCH candidate overlaps with at least one RE of a candidate SS/PBCH block corresponding to a SS/PBCH block index provided by ssb-PositionsInBurst in SSB-MTCAdditionalPCI with same physical cell identity as the one associated with a RS having same quasi-collocation properties as a CORESET for the PDCCH candidate,

 the UE is not required to monitor the PDCCH candidate.

+For monitoring of a PDCCH candidate by a UE, if the UE

+- has received ssb-PositionsInBurst in NonCellDefiningSSB for a serving cell, and

+- at least one RE for a PDCCH candidate overlaps with at least one RE of a candidate SS/PBCH block corresponding to a SS/PBCH block index provided by NonCellDefiningSSB in BWP-DownlinkDedicated,

+the UE is not required to monitor the PDCCH candidate.

 << Unchanged text is omitted >>